Young Chef Olympiad: Season 3

 Dr. Suborno Bose, Founder & Chief Mentor of IndiSmart Group & IIHM, said, "Young Chef Olympiad was conceptualized as a platform for young chefs-in-training from around the world to interact and showcase their talent.
 We are very glad to see a great response from the international community, who have come together to make this event such a great success over the past 3 editions.
 We have put India in the center of the culinary map in the world.
 We intend to make Young Chef Olympiad bigger, with over 100 countries for our next edition."

 Padma Shri Sanjeev Kapoor who is the Mentor and Principal Judge of YCO said, “When we were studying, we didn't even know something like this existed.
 I am happy that students today can come here and experience something like Young Chef Olympiad.
 We will continue to welcome them to our country.
 To the international students, I say our fraternity of chefs from India will always be with you for anything you want to know about India or Indian food.
 I hope next year, we have 100 countries participating in Young Chef Olympiad."

 Celebrity chef and technical judge, Chef Ranveer Brar said, “This year, the 3rd season of YCO was a vast leap from the earlier season in terms of organization, quality of talent, and to the overall blend of the competition.
 The stress was mainly on technique and culinary basics."

-The celebrity mascot of YCO 17 was Masterchef Junior 2014, USA winner Logan Guleff.

 Padma Shri Sanjeev Kapoor, Chef Boris Leung Yee Chung, Chef Ranveer Brar, Chef Michele Prevedello, Chef Andreas Muller, Chef Karen Anand, Chef Avijit Ghosh, Chef Abhijit Saha and Prof. David Foskett were some of the notable judges of the Young Chef Olympaid 2017.

 17 participating International Culinary Institutes from 17 countries signed MOU with IIHM, India for exchange of ideas, students and faculty.